Here is taking a look at the different rivers of Nepal that offer the best panoramas:

 - At Chitwan, the Kaligandaki converges with another vital tributary of the Gandaki, the Trishuli.

 - Named after the legend of Shiva, the Trishuli is believed to have been created by his trident.
 Easily accessible from Kathmandu and Pokhara, the Trishuli River is a popular river rafting destination.
-The Budi Gandaki flows into the Trishuli and is also often the starting point to rafting the Trishuli.
+The Budi Gandaki flows into the Trishuli and is also often the starting point for rafting the Trishuli.

 - With exhilarating gorges, grand rapids, as well as, many manageable sections, the Trishuli River is often crowded with both experienced and beginner rafters.